-There may not be any campgrounds in Mount Saint Helens National Volcanic Monument, but there are plenty of places to camp in the surrounding Gifford Pinchot National Forest and other parks.
+Mount Saint Helens National Volcanic Monument may not have any campgrounds, but you’ll find plenty of places to camp in the surrounding Gifford Pinchot National Forest and other parks.
 Here are two campgrounds consider:

 Beaver Bay Campground

 This campground, which is not operated by the national forest, is conveniently located near trails like Ape Caves, Trail of Two Forests, June Lake, and Lava Canyon.
 Beaver Bay Campground is a boat-friendly campground on Yale Reservoir east of the town of Cougar.
 The campsites are stacked fairly close together, but on the plus side, they are just a short distance from scenic waterfront.
-A $20 per night charge (as of September, 2011) includes access to showers (no coins needed), full bathrooms, and a beach.
-There are fire rings and picnic tables at each site.
+A $21 per night charge (as of 2016) includes access to showers (no coins needed), full bathrooms, and a beach.
+Fire rings and picnic tables are at each site.
 The campground is first-come first-serve with 63 individual sites and 15 group sites.
 The elevation of the campground is 550 feet.

 To get to Beaver Bay Campground: From Interstate 5, 140 miles south of Seattle and 25 miles north of Portland, take exit 21 on to Route 503 East toward Cougar.
 After 30 miles, turn right into Beaver Bay Park.
 The park is located two miles past the town of Cougar and five miles west of Forest Service Road 83, which is taken to reach Ape Caves, Trail of Two Forests, June Lake, and Lava Canyon.